Hoyasumii/avengers-endgame/README.md

 [A flood engulfs both Rhodey and Rocket]

-[Scene cuts to Scott who survives the blast
+[Scene cuts to Scott who survives the blast b